-- Design the duct work according to Manual D by the Air Conditioning Contractors of America (ACCA). - The ducts must be properly sized not to exceed the units maximum ESP rating at 400 SCFM per nominal ton of cooling capacity. - Duct work should be attached directly to the unit flanges for horizontal applications. - It is recommended that the outlet duct be provided with a removable access panel.
+- Design the duct work according to Manual D by the Air Conditioning Contractors of America (ACCA). - The ducts must be properly sized not to exceed the units maximum ESP rating at 400 SCFM per nominal ton of cooling capacity. - Duct work should be attached directly to the unit flanges for horizontal applications. - If a roof curb is installed, the ducts must be attached to the curb hangers, not the unit. - It is recommended that the outlet duct be provided with a removable access panel.
 The opening should be accessible when the unit is installed in service and shall be sizes so that smoke or reflected light may be observed inside the casing to indicate the presence of leaks in the heat exchanger.
-The cover for the opening shall be attached in a way that will prevent leaks.
+The cover for the opening shall be attached in a way that will prevent leaks. - If outside air is utilized as return air to the unit for ventilation or to improve indoor air quality, the system must be designed so that the return air to the unit is not less than 50° F (10° C) during heating operation.